ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 ![](img/aspire-slider.gif)

-Some adventurous beatmaps exploit glitches in the stable client that allowed for very weird slider mechanics.
+Some adventurous beatmaps exploit glitches in the stable client that allow for very weird slider mechanics.
 These range from zero-length sliders acting as invisible circles, to cross-screen stretched and squished sliders.

 More discussion and consideration will be needed for how much of Aspire beatmaps will be compatible going forward.
 For example, invisible circles might become a properly supported feature in the future.